Reputation (album): Release

-Marketing
+Marketing and distribution

 On August 18, 2017, Swift blanked out all of her social media accounts, which prompted media speculation on new music.
 In the following days, she uploaded silent short videos of CGI snakes onto social media, which attracted widespread press attention.
 Imagery of snakes was inspired by the West–Kardashian controversy and featured prominently in the album's promotional campaign.
 On August 23, she announced on Instagram the title Reputation and released the cover artwork.
 Photographed by Mert and Marcus, the cover is a black-and-white photograph of an expressionless Swift in slicked-back hair, a loose-fitting grey sweatshirt with a zig-zag stitch on the right shoulder, and a choker necklace.
 Her name is printed multiple times over one side of her face, in a typeface resembling that used in newspapers.
 Media outlets interpreted the design as a mockery at the media scrutiny.
-(Note: Attributed to opinions by Jake Nevins for The Guardian, Ludovic Hunter-Tilney for the Financial Times, and the staff for The Ringer) The cover inspired many internet memes and was listed among the worst album covers of 2017 by Billboard and Exclaim!.
+(Note: Attributed to opinions by Jake Nevins for The Guardian, Ludovic Hunter-Tilney for the Financial Times, and the staff for The Ringer) The cover inspired many internet memes and was listed among the worst album covers of 2017 by Billboard and Exclaim!
 The latter dismissed it as a "packaging for a sickly sweet, heavily discounted celebrity fragrance you'd find on the back shelf at Shoppers Drug Mart".

 Reputations lead single, "Look What You Made Me Do", was released on August 24.
-The single peaked at number one on the Billboard Hot 100 in its second week of charting, with the biggest single-week sales and streaming figures of 2017 in the United States, and was Swift's first number one on the UK Singles Chart; its music video broke the record for the most 24-hour views on YouTube.
+The single peaked at number one on the Billboard Hot 100 in its second week of charting, with the biggest single-week sales and streaming figures of 2017 in the United States, and was Swift's first number-one single in the United Kingdom; its music video broke the record for the most 24-hour views on YouTube.
 Shortly after the single's release, UPS announced a partnership with Swift, which included Reputation-branded trucks and award-winning contests promoting the album across US cities.
 Other corporate tie-ins were a Ticketmaster partnership for a concert tour; an AT&T deal for a behind-the-scenes series chronicling the making of Reputation; and a Target partnership for two deluxe album editions, each featuring an exclusive magazine with poetry, paintings, handwritten lyrics, and behind-the-scenes photography.
 Swift collaborated with ESPN to preview the second single, "...Ready for It?", during a college football match on September 2; it opened at number four on the Billboard Hot 100.
 Kate Knibbs of The Ringer labelled the partnerships as "maximum commercialization" and wrote, "If [Swift] was going to be a snake, she was going to be an ultracapitalist snake."